How To Update WordPress Plugins

 Warning

-Always make a full backup of your website before making any upgrades to your blog or website.
+Always make a full backup of your website before updating your website.

-In your admin menu, select Plugins > Installed Plugins
+In your admin menu, go to Plugins > Installed Plugins

 How To Automatically Update And Delete Plugins